Get help downloading files.

 The Worker Retraining Analysis reports below show Worker Retraining enrollments for each college for the most recent quarter available compared to the same quarter the prior year and the previous sequential quarter for the current year.
 It displays both FTES and headcount.

-For more information about Worker Retraining, contact Kendra Hodgson.
+For more information about Worker Retraining, contact Katherine Mahoney or Kendra Hodgson

 Top of page